 I really loved the concept because it is about the future of her daughter Velvet, who was 4 years old by the time he created the documentary.
 So, he’s presenting the possibilities of a different future for her and everyone in 2040, it is a future 20 years from now where this problem has been addressed with information and technologies we have today.

-I wrote a blog post several weeks ago, about the future generations and why I think we should all think about leaving kids a healthier planet to live in.
+I wrote a blog post several weeks ago, about the future generations and why I believe we should all think about leaving kids a healthier planet to live in.
 So, I love this movie because it is really the journey of a parent who right now is concerned about the state of the planet and what the future will look like for his little daughter.
 To me that’s so relatable, I think like him there are many other parents out there worried about exactly the same thing.
 I think that emotional connection is key to convey his message.

 In the documentary, he acknowledge the fact that there are many people interested in this topic and concerned about the future, but living in a world that depends so heavily on fossil fuels, they feel overwhelmed, hopeless and they don’t know what to do.